2nd November 2020

 Orthodontic Advice From The British Orthodontic Society

-As dentists and orthodontists, we want to offer the best advice and information to our patients.
-While our years of experience and training go a long way towards this, we also know how important it is to be a part of the dental community, which is why we’re always up-to-date with essential information from key governing and health bodies.
+As dentists and orthodontic treatment providers, we want to offer the best advice and information to our patients.
+While our years of orthodontist experience and training go a long way towards this, we also know how important it is to be a part of the dental community, which is why we’re always up-to-date with essential information from key governing and health bodies.

 In this post, our dentists share some advice from the British Orthodontic Society (BOS), helping you look after your smile for life.